 - Guest post from Kara with Boho Berry on her 29 day InCoWriMo letter writing experience [Day 10]

 - Lauree with Simply Leap & a special 300 Simply Leap Spring Hearts Challenge [Day 12]

 Week 3 Challenge: Thank You for being a…friend, pal, confidante, etc.

-This week’s challenge is to express your gratitude & thankfulness.
+This week’s challenge is to express your gratitude and thankfulness.
 The prize?
 A collection of thank you cards!
-To be eligible for the prize, share your card and/or note, tag both Christina & me on IG @creativemercantile & @prettybypostluv along with week 2 challenge & the #sendcardsspreadlove hashtag by April 25th at 11:59 pm EST.
+To be eligible for the prize, share your card and/or note on IG and tag both Christina (@creativemercantile) and I (@prettybypost), along with the week 2 challenge and the #sendcardsspreadlove hashtag by April 25th at 11:59 pm EST.

 I want to start off by saying thank you to today’s guest, Ryan.
-She was instrumental in helping me launch Pretty by Post & she has an absolutely brilliant mind for strategy, content & getting sh*t done.
-Ryan is sharing her tips/tricks on saying thank you & ways to show you care.I’ve always loved notecards, planners, pens, markers, stationery, anything and everything to do with planning.
+She was instrumental in helping me launch Pretty by Post® and she has an absolutely brilliant mind for strategy, content and getting sh*t done.
+Ryan is sharing her tips and tricks on saying thank you and ways to show you care.I’ve always loved notecards, planners, pens, markers, stationery, anything and everything to do with planning.
 From Trapper Keepers to binders, and color coding by subject, my type A personality was obsessed with organization and correspondence from a very young age.

 While other kids balked at having to write thank you notes, I rejoiced at the chance to buy new stationery or pick out the perfect stamp.
 I always sent mine out immediately, quickly losing interest in the present that prompted the note itself.

 As time went on, I never lost my love for written communication.

 Even as a broke grad student, I splurged on meaningful cards for friends old and new.
 And my stock supply of thank you notes — replete with clever or colorful stamps — is always replenished.